 If we do not role model this culture ourselves, how can our patients expect to be treated equitably, and as individuals?

-- our Black, Asian and minority ethnic (BAME) colleagues, families, and friends
+- our ethnic minority colleagues, families and friends

 - older people

 - those with obesity

 - those with a disability or long-term condition

 We want to support colleagues ongoing development of their knowledge, skills and behaviours that will create and sustain our culture of compassion and inclusion.
 Our teams and organisations, particularly the senior leadership of the NHS, should actively reflect the diversity of the communities they serve.

 Our purpose is to create compassionate and inclusive cultures in organisations and systems because delivering high quality care depends on creating positive, inclusive work environments where people want to come to work.
 Our work is all about building a greater sense of belonging, that is felt by all of our people.